Skip to main content

 Module description

-This course is designed to provide a basic introduction to the exciting new field of astrobiology - the study of the astronomical and planetary context within which life on Earth has evolved, and the implications for the prevalence of life elsewhere in the Universe.
+In this module we introduce you to the exciting new field of astrobiology - the study of the astronomical and planetary context within which life on Earth has evolved, and the implications for the prevalence of life elsewhere in the universe.

 • Origin and distribution of biologically important chemical elements